takemobiteam/takemobi-test.github.io/docs/index.md

 ## Bookings & Flights Overview

 A **Booking** represents a need for a transfer (a ride in a vehicle) for a group of passengers (1 or more).
-A group represented in a single **Booking** generally has booked a tour with TUI together, will be on the same flights, and will be staying at the same **Hotel**.
+A group represented in a single **Booking** generally has booked a tour together, will be on the same flights, and will be staying at the same **Hotel**.

-For every group who books a tour with TUI together, there will generally be 2 **Bookings** sent to Mobi because there are 2 transfers.
-For example, if the group is going to Cancun, there would be the following 2 **Bookings**:
+For every group who books a tour together, there will generally be 2 **Bookings** sent to Mobi because there are 2 transfers.
+For example, if the group is going to Cancun, there would be the following 2 one-way **Bookings**:

 - **Arrival to a destination:** a transfer picks up the group at the Cancun airport & brings them to their hotel
 - **Departure from a destination:** a transfer picks up the group at their hotel & brings them to the Cancun airport